 The 1st of March, also known as ‘Samil Jeol’ in Korean, is a public holiday in South Korea.
-It is a day that commemorates Samil Independence Movement in 1919.
+It is a day that commemorates March 1st Independence Movement in 1919.

-However, this day is more than just a national holiday.
-In fact, March 1st was a turning point in Korean history.
+This day is more than just a national holiday.
+In fact, the March 1st Independence Movement was a turning point in Korean history.
 It triggered a nationwide civil protest or an independence movement against the ruling of Korea by Japan.
-Later on, ultimately it led to the establishment of the Provisional Government of the Republic of Korea.
+Later on, it ultimately led to the establishment of the Provisional Government of the Republic of Korea.

 As the processions continued to grow, the Japanese local and military police could not control the crowds.
 The panicked Japanese officials called in military forces to quell the crowds including the naval forces.
 As the public protests continued to grow, the suppression turned to violence resulting in massacres and other atrocities.